supersimple/papa-hassan/README.md

 - Typespecs are arguably an improvement.
 The only issue is that it can lead to hard to diagnose issues and be a timesink.
 Hopefully the Elixir type system addresses types in the future.
 - I would likely design things such that there is a visit_request table and visit_fulfillment table.
 Two separate tables, I imagine both would be create only.
 That way things are auditable and each record corresponds to one user generated event.
 A member says I want someone over for 1 hour!
 But then a pal can only be there for 30 minutes, we may still want the pal to go and record both pieces of data (minutes requested, minutes fulfilled)
 - Tasks on a Visit can be interpreted two ways: The tasks requested and / or the tasks fulfilled, or both.
 I interpreted it as the tasks requested.
+- Users are both pals and members, if I wanted to I could have create a role system.
+Where one user can have multiple roles, or perhaps none if they aren't initiated to the platform yet, if that behavior was desired.

 ## Design choices